duykienvp/sigspatial-2019-geo-marketplace/searchable-encryption/README.md

-# A Privacy-Preserving, Accountable and Spam-Resilient Geo-Marketplace
+# Searchable Encryption and Vector Commitment Components

 This project implements searchable encryption schemes for the paper.